ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/investigation-walkthrough.md

 → identifying secondary process behavior caused by destabilization of the exploited service
 </summary>

-*Goal:* Identify abnormal process behavior resulting from Print Spooler abuse by analyzing error-handling and parent–child process relationships indicative of service instability during exploitation.
+*Goal:* Identify abnormal process behavior resulting from Print Spooler abuse by analyzing error-handling and parent–child process relationships indicative of service instability during exploitation.</br>

 <a id="6-exploit-side-effects-error-handling-and-abnormal-process-behavior"></a>